Skip to content

 )

-The same models drive the body-drift contract tests in CI, so the kwargs exposed on each resource method and the wire format stay in lockstep with the OpenAPI spec.
+The same models drive the body-drift contract tests in CI, so the wire format exposed by each resource method stays in lockstep with the OpenAPI spec.

 Inventory